 Apply for a Salesperson license after you have passed the salesperson examination.
 For information on the examination, see Pearson VUE (testing service).

-You may apply for a Salesperson license by examination or reciprocity.
+You may apply for a Salesperson license by examination, reciprocity, or additional Delaware license.

 Information on How to Apply for a License in DELPROS

 All applications are submitted our online system DELPROS.
 We no longer accept paper applications.

 In order to apply for a license or submit a service request, you must first have a DELPROS user account .
 To LOG IN or CREATE a DELPROS (Delaware Professional Regulation Online Services) user account:

 - Go to: https://delpros.delaware.gov/OH_HomePage.

 - Click GO on the Apply/Manage a License and Service Requests tile.